WARNING: This page is under construction, help us by adding useful steps, tips/tricks and troubleshooting steps. Thanks!

 value from a Single SIM (no Dual SIM) Qualcomm Snapdragon Windows on ARM device running Windows 10 up to build 18363!

-If you already have a dump of the modem partitions, skip to Step 3.2.2 Copying dumped partitions
+If you don’t have a dump of the modem partitions, you can now boot to TWRP and execute commands from Step 1.3 Backing up essential partitions

 and bootmodem_fs2

-partition dumps from your Qualcomm Snapdragon 855 (SM8150) on your computer.
+partition dumps from your Qualcomm Snapdragon 855 (SM8150) phone on your computer, do the following to copy these dumps to the correct place on your phone:

 Network & internet